A key marketing concept to get your head around is testing.

 Multivariate is best if you’re experienced at testing and you have a lot of traffic.
 Because traffic is being split across more variations (4 pages compared to 2 in our example above), you need a lot more traffic to pick a conclusive winner.

 The ability to run a variety of tests has got progressively easier as new technology becomes available.
 And it has got much simpler.
-Which is great because you don’t want to let ‘technology overwhelm’ get in the way of getting started.
+Which is great because you don’t want to let ‘technology overwhelm’ get in the way of getting started with this important marketing concept.

 I’ve listed some tools you can use to get going today: